cftang9/MSUSO/README.md

 ## Part 2.
 Reproducing simulation results

-Both distingusing distribution methods and GOF tests depends on the ODC between consecutive distributions.
+Since both distingusing distribution methods and GOF tests depends on the ODC between consecutive distributions. it suffices to generating random samples from ODCs.
+In the manuscripts, we consider R_1 on the right of Figure 1 for unequal but USO ordered distributions.
+More simulations results are provided in the supplementary materials.

 ### 2.0.
 Figure 1: Ordinal dominance curves
 ```R``` codes for ODC plots in Figure 1: [Figure_1_ODCs.R](../master/Figure_1_ODCs.R).